SiliconLabs/bluetooth_applications/bluetooth_secure_identity/server/readme.md

 4. Flash 'output_gbl\full-signed.gbl' to the target hardware.

-5. The private device signing key is found in the 'server\security' folder.
-Flash this to your hardware's userdata memory with the following command
+5. The device private signing key is found in the 'server\security' folder.
+Provision the device private signing key by using the following commands

 ```
+python process-pem.py device\device-signing-private-key.pem
-   commander flash private-key.hex
+commander flash device\device-signing-private-key.pem --binary --address 0x7E400
 ```

-   note: the 'security' folder also contains the private key in PEM format, ~~the NVM3 initialization file and NVM3 text file which contains the raw binary form of the private device signing key~~.
-These files are provided for reference and are not needed for a simple test. <need to document the generation of this hex file> <also need to include script or docs for generating certificate chain>
+note: The PEM string must be NULL terminated to be processed correctly.
+This is done by the python script.   note: the 'security' folder also contains the private key in PEM

 6. Once the application and private device signing key have been flashed to the target hardware, the client is ready to connect to the server.

-7. After the client connects, the server will display the following on a serial console <image does not display in github>
+7. After the client connects, the server will display the following on a serial console

 ![Server Console Output](Images/server_console.PNG)